This time of change that we are living through is calling on us to develop a new approach to leading ourselves and other people.

-First, by applying each tool individually, we will learn to solve the immediate problems we face: we stay calmer and more connected, we see the situation more clearly, we find more opportunities to move forward, and so on.
+First, by applying each tool individually, we will solve the immediate problems we face: we will stay calmer and more connected in a crisis, we will see situations more clearly, find more opportunities to move forward, become better at moving to action (even when the outcome is uncertain), and so on.

-Second, by applying these tools in sequence we become more joined-up leaders of ourselves and other people: we become able to navigate not just individual issues but the whole process of change.
+Second, by applying these tools in sequence we will become more joined-up leaders of ourselves and other people: we will become more able to navigate not just the individual issues of change but the whole process of change.

 Finally, the fifth level of benefit is Joy.
-Because the more antifragile we are, the more clearly we understand what matters most to us, and the more able we become to inspire ourselves and others to achieve that.
-And that brings us Joy.
+Because the more antifragile we become, the more clearly we know what really matters to us, and the better we become able to achieve that.
+And both these things then bring us Joy.

-Which of these five benefits would be most valuable to you today?
-What steps are you taking to achieve that?
-Would it be useful for you to learn a simple framework of practical tools, whose benefits will build and grow across five levels?
+These are the five benefits of learning Inner Leadership.
+Which would be most valuable to you today?
+What steps are you taking to achieve it?
+Would it be useful to start to learn a simple framework and practical tools, whose benefits will build progressively as you strengthen your abilities?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.